General Ledger: Account Setup

 Default VAT

-Select the VAT type applicable for this account.
-VAT types can be changed/added in the TAX Setup module.
+VAT types can be created or changed in the TAX Setup module.

-SI also allows you to set default tax types for the, inventory and supplier accounts.
+Smart-IT also allows default VAT settings for inventory and supplier accounts.

 Allow Post

-If you added sub accounts to a main account, do not post to the main account if you want to use the budget module.
+Important: If you use the Budget module, do not post to main accounts with sub-accounts.
 The budget module use the main account to sum the sub-account values.

 Reconcilable